AmaruMoyaR/AmaruMoyaR/README.md

 ## I’m currently working on:

+### Studying Single Photon Sources in Atomic Mediums (2025)
+  - 6+ month internship at the University of Alberta
+  - (Experimental) Work with cold and warm Rubidium to generate single photons, studying correlations, and taking lots and lots of measurements.
+  - Designed an experimental setup for generating and measuring single photons and their characteristics (g2, biphoton waveforms, etc).

-### Manipulating Optical properties of Atomic Alkali Vapors
+### Manipulating Optical properties of Atomic Alkali Vapors (2024-2025)
   - Experimental and theoretical approach to studying how light might affect the index of refraction of the medium, and characterizing the nonlinear effects.
   - Using Python, Mathematica and Julia